Viscosity solutions approach to finite-horizon continuous-time Markov decision process: Dynamic programming principle and viscosity solution

 Since

 we get finally that

 which contradicts \eqref{e-10}.
 Consequently, we have

-This means that $V(t,i)$ is a viscosity subsolution of \eqref{HJB0}.
-We conclude the proof of this theorem by the definition of viscosity solution of \eqref{HJB0}. \end{proof}
+This means that $V(t,i)$ is a viscosity supersolution of \eqref{HJB0}.
+We conclude the proof of this theorem by the definition of viscosity solution to \eqref{HJB0}. \end{proof}

-In the end let us discuss the uniqueness of the viscosity solution of \eqref{HJB0}.
+In the end let us discuss the uniqueness of the viscosity solution to \eqref{HJB0}.
 For this purpose it is sufficient to establish the following comparison principle for \eqref{HJB0}.
-We shall develop the method used to establish the comparison principle for Hamilton-Jacobi-Bellman equations associated with diffusion processes to the equations associated with purely jumping processes.
+We shall develop the method used to establish the comparison principle for HJB equations associated with diffusion processes to the equations associated with purely jumping processes.